MackOyler/Blog/README.md

+# Blog App

+I am creating a blog app / site.
+I have not decided if I am going to actively use this one, or just create one for show?
+Time will tell.

+Using MERN stack.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).